Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 The goal is to provide viable threading support without extending the platform abstraction.
 (Condition variables should be added in 4.0.)
 This means that we will be relying on mutexes only.

 - Key Store
-    - Slot states guarantee safe concurrent access to slot contents
+    - Slot states are described in #slot-states.
+They guarantee safe concurrent access to slot contents.
-    - Slot states will be protected by a global mutex
+    - Slot states will be protected by a global mutex as described in the introduction of #global-lock-excluding-slot-content.
-    - Simple key destruction strategy as described in #mutex-only (variant 2.)
+    - Simple key destruction strategy as described in #mutex-only (variant 2).
+    - The slot state and key attributes will be separated as described in the last paragraph of #determining-whether-a-key-slot-is-occupied.
-- Concurrent calls to operation contexts will be prevented by state fields which shall be protected by a global mutex
+- Concurrent calls to operation contexts will be prevented by state fields which shall be protected by a global mutex as in #operation-contexts.
-- Drivers
-    - The solution shall use the pre-existing MBEDTLS_THREADING_C threading abstraction
-    - Drivers will be protected by their own dedicated lock - only non-thread safe drivers are supported
-    - Constraints on the drivers and the core will be in place and documented as proposed in #reentrancy
-- The main `global_data` (the one in `psa_crypto.c`) shall be protected by its own mutex
+- The main `global_data` (the one in `psa_crypto.c`) shall be protected by its own mutex as described in #global-data.
+- The solution shall use the pre-existing `MBEDTLS_THREADING_C` threading abstraction.
+That is, the flag proposed in #platform-abstraction won't be implemented.
+- The core makes no additional guarantees for drivers.
+That is, Policy 1 in #driver-requirements applies.